 Each season, Tone Cluster participates in community events.
 We have sung at events hosted by Pink Triangle Services, EGALE, Canadians for Equal Marriage, Bruce House, the United Church, the St. Lawrence Stage, and the Tulip Festival to name a few.
 The choir generally receives invitations to sing during the course of the season.
 These opportunities are presented to the choir as they arise.

 Rehearsals are on Monday evenings from 7:20 p.m. to 9:30 p.m. at a central location in downtown Ottawa.
 The season consists of between 30 and 36 rehearsals, with an average of ten rehearsals per concert preparation period.
-Sectional rehearsals are a great opportunity to reinforce musical learning and to socialize with fellow singers.
+Sectional rehearsals are a great opportunity to reinforce musical learning and to socialize with other singers.
 Each section (soprano, alto, tenor and bass) holds at least three sectional rehearsals per concert preparation period.
-The sectional is coordinated by the section leader in consultation with the members and usually takes place at the home of one of the members.
+The sectional is coordinated by the section leader in consultation with the members and usually takes place at a members’ home.
 The music director and pianist are not present for sectional rehearsals.

 Rehearsals are vital, not only for learning the music for the concerts but also for building a high calibre ensemble and keeping our community spirit strong.
 Members are expected to attend all regular rehearsals and sectionals and to advise their section leader in advance if they will be missing a rehearsal with a valid reason for their absence.

 Membership dues are $250 for the ten month season.
 Membership dues represent a significant portion of the choir’s revenue.
 They go to pay for things like rehearsal hall rental fees and honoraria for the artistic director and the pianist.
-Dues may be paid for the entire season at once or by concert preparation period.
-If members are unable to pay their dues because of special circumstances, they may talk to the treasurer about a reduction.
-In order to be considered a member in good standing for the purposes of voting at the choir’s Annual General Meeting and attending and participating in any special general meetings, your membership dues must be paid in full by the date of the meeting in question.
+We strive to be inclusive so if members are unable to pay their dues for some reason, they should talk to the person who collects the dues or make a note on their registration form.
+In order to be considered a member in good standing for the purposes of voting at the choir’s Annual General Meeting and attending and participating in any special general meetings, your membership dues (as determined) must be paid in full by the date of the meeting in question.